by-jp/www.byjp.me/content/notes/twitter/3841377172/index.md

 - imported
 - from-twitter
 ---
 Well yes, technically it was already dead.
 But...
-TREE SLAYER\!
+TREE SLAYER!